awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cw-alarm.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EvaluationPeriods`  <a name="cfn-cloudwatch-alarms-evaluationperiods"></a>
 The number of periods over which data is compared to the specified threshold\.
-If you are setting an alarm that requires that a number of consecutive data points be breaching to trigger the alarm, this value specifies that number.
-If you are setting an "M out of N" alarm, this value is the N, and `DataspointsToAlarm` is the M. For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.
+If you are setting an alarm that requires that a number of consecutive data points be breaching to trigger the alarm, this value specifies that number\.
+If you are setting an "M out of N" alarm, this value is the N, and `DatapointsToAlarm` is the M\.
+For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `1`